Our team of experienced midwives provide you with the benefit of their collective expertise, a holistic and personalised approach to maternity care.

 - A review of pathology results;

-- Information/education on late stage pregnancy, labour and birth – what to expect and normalising the process for both partners;
+- Information/education on late stage pregnancy, labour and birth;

-- Mental health support – we can offer a safe environment to discuss coping strategies with anxiety or stress in pregnancy, as well as help with referral pathways;
+- Mental health support – we offer a safe environment to discuss coping strategies for anxiety or stress in pregnancy, as well as help with referral pathways;

-- Abdominal palpation – we can check baby’s position and listen to your baby’s heartbeat with a Doppler;
+- Abdominal palpation – check baby’s position and listen to your baby’s heartbeat with a Doppler;

 - If required, we can: